 No one knows if the study ring will prevent HIV infection.
-Information learned from this study may help in the development of ways to prevent the spread of HIV in the future.
-You may receive no direct benefit from your participation in this study.
+Although you may not experience any direct benefit from participation in this study, information learned from this study may help in the development of ways to prevent the spread of HIV in the future.
 You will receive pelvic exams and counseling and testing for HIV and STIs.
 You will also have tests to check the overall health of your liver, kidneys, and blood cells.